mconbere/Resume/README.md

   specification.
 It should be easily parsable by any protobuf library.

-* `resume-gen-markdown/` A command line tool that takes as input an encoded résumé buffer and outputs the text in markdown.
+* `resume-gen-markdown/` A command line tool that takes as input an encoded r√©sum√© buffer and outputs the text in markdown.

 Proto
 -----